espebra/filebin/README.md

 ## Requirements

-To build ``filebin``, a Golang build environment and some Golang packages are needed.

-When ``filebin`` has been built, it doesn't have any specific requirements to run.
+To build Filebin, a Golang build environment and some Golang packages are needed.
+The build will produce a statically linked binary that doesn't require any external dependencies to run.
 It even comes with its own web server bundled.

 It is recommended but not required to run it behind a TLS/SSL proxy such as [Hitch](http://hitch-tls.org/) and web cache such as [Varnish Cache](https://www.varnish-cache.org/).
+Example configurations for these are available below.

 ## Installation

-Install ``golang``:
+Install Golang:

 ```
 $ sudo yum/apt-get/brew install golang